The Scrum At Scale® Guide

 Preface to the Scrum@Scale Guide

-Scrum, as originally outlined in the Scrum Guide, is designed for a single team to be able to work at its optimal capacity while maintaining a sustainable pace.
+Scrum, as originally outlined in the Scrum Guide, is focused on a single Scrum Team being able to deliver optimal value while maintaining a sustainable pace.
 Since its inception, the usage of Scrum has extended to the creation of products, processes, and services that require the efforts of multiple teams.

 - Linear scalability: A corresponding percentage increase in delivery of working product with an increase in the number of teams

-- Business agility: The ability of a business system to rapidly respond to change by adapting its initial stable configuration1
+- Business agility: The ability to rapidly respond to change by adapting the initial stable configuration

 A network can achieve linear scalability when its characteristics are independent of its size.
 Designing and coordinating a network of teams with this goal does not constrain growth in a particular way; instead, it allows for the network to grow organically, based on its unique needs, and at a sustainable pace of change that can be better accepted by the individuals involved.